sherifButt/adv-web-scraper-api/memory-bank/projectbrief.md

 1. Create a versatile web scraping solution that can handle a wide range of websites and use cases
 2. Provide superior performance compared to existing scraping libraries
-3. Offer a developer-friendly API that simplifies complex scraping tasks
+3. Offer a developer-friendly API that simplifies complex scraping tasks, including AI-driven configuration generation.
 4. Ensure reliability and stability for production use cases
 5. Support ethical scraping practices and compliance with website terms of service